katiyarsachin315/NotesSnipt/README.md

 - SQLite
 - Git & GitHub

-Note: We need to create .env file in production for SMTP setup.
+Note: We need to create .env file in same location where manage.py file for production for SMTP setup as example file .env.example.